Neothermal ETS Whole Home Supplemental Heating and Hot Water

-A typical Neothermal ETS system with 4 modules consumes 5.1 kW when charging or running as an electric heating system on weekends/holidays; it consumes 60 W when releasing stored heat.
+A typical Neothermal ETS system with 4 modules consumes 5.1 kW when charging or running as an electric heating system on weekends/holidays; it consumes 150 W to its power pumps when releasing stored heat.
 A system equipped with 5-8 modules would consume between 6.4 kW to 10.2 kW when charging or on weekends and 190 W to 300 W when releasing stored heat.

 A certified electrician or HVAC contractor can deliver and install your Neothermal ETS for you and recommend the number of modules for your home and budget.